Naphthalene: Other uses

 Several uses stem from naphthalene's high volatility: it is used to create artificial pores in the manufacture of high-porosity grinding wheels; it is used in engineering studies of heat transfer using mass sublimation; and it has been explored as a sublimable propellant for cold gas satellite thrusters.

+It is used in daytime pyrotechnics to produce very clear black smoke trails, but because it sublimes the shelf-life of items containing it is poor.

 Health effects

-Exposure to large amounts of naphthalene may damage or destroy red blood cells, most commonly in people with the inherited condition known as glucose-6-phosphate dehydrogenase (G6PD) deficiency, from which approximately 400 million people suffer.
-Humans, in particular children, have developed the condition known as hemolytic anemia, after ingesting mothballs or deodorant blocks containing naphthalene.
+Exposure to large amounts of naphthalene may damage or destroy red blood cells, most commonly in people with the inherited condition known as glucose-6-phosphate dehydrogenase (G6PD) deficiency, which approximately 400 million people have.
+Humans, especially children, have developed the condition known as hemolytic anemia, after ingesting mothballs or deodorant blocks containing naphthalene.
 Symptoms include fatigue, lack of appetite, restlessness, and pale skin.
-Exposure to large amounts of naphthalene may cause confusion, nausea, vomiting, diarrhea, blood in the urine, and jaundice (yellow coloration of the skin due to dysfunction of the liver).
+Exposure to large amounts of naphthalene may cause confusion, nausea, vomiting, diarrhea, blood in the urine, and jaundice (yellow coloration of the skin from dysfunction of the liver).

 The US National Toxicology Program (NTP) held an experiment where male and female rats and mice were exposed to naphthalene vapors on weekdays for two years.
 Both male and female rats exhibited evidence of carcinogenesis with increased incidences of adenoma and neuroblastoma of the nose.
 Female mice exhibited some evidence of carcinogenesis based on increased incidences of alveolar and bronchiolar adenomas of the lung, while male mice exhibited no evidence of carcinogenesis.

 The International Agency for Research on Cancer (IARC) classifies naphthalene as possibly carcinogenic to humans and animals (Group 2B).
 The IARC also points out that acute exposure causes cataracts in humans, rats, rabbits, and mice; and that hemolytic anemia (described above) can occur in children and infants after oral or inhalation exposure or after maternal exposure during pregnancy.
 A probable mechanism for the carcinogenic effects of mothballs and some types of air fresheners containing naphthalene has been identified.

 Regulation

-US government agencies have set occupational exposure limits to naphthalene exposure.
-The Occupational Safety and Health Administration has set a permissible exposure limit at 10 ppm (50 mg/m^{3}) over an eight-hour time-weighted average.
-The National Institute for Occupational Safety and Health has set a recommended exposure limit at 10 ppm (50 mg/m^{3}) over an eight-hour time-weighted average, as well as a short-term exposure limit at 15 ppm (75 mg/m^{3}).
-Naphthalene's minimum odor threshold is 0.084 ppm for humans.

 Mothballs and other products containing naphthalene have been banned within the EU since 2008.

 In China, the use of naphthalene in mothballs is forbidden.
 Danger to human health and the common use of natural camphor are cited as reasons for the ban.